metaflow/apex-recoil/docs/faq.md

 - **Is there a controller support**

 [You can control the cursor with your controller](https://uk.pcmag.com/controllers-accessories/132034/how-to-turn-your-game-controller-into-a-computer-mouse), e.g. Steam launcher supports it without any additional apps.
-I have no idea yet how to set it up to match in-game.
+I have no idea yet how to set it up to match the game sensitivity.

 - **How scoring works**